Hot On Storm’s Heels, Sun Will Sizzle; Con Edison Offers Smart Energy Tips To Stay Cool

-- Even when using AC, use ceiling and other fans for better circulation.
+- Even when using AC, use ceiling and other fans for additional cooling and better circulation.

 - Keep shades, blinds and curtains closed.
 About 40 percent of unwanted heat comes through windows.

-- Turn off ACs, lights and other appliances when not at home and use a timer or smart technology to turn on your AC about a half-hour before arriving home.
+- Turn off AC units, lights and other appliances when not at home and use a timer or smart technology to turn on your air conditioner about a half-hour before arriving home.